 Pesticides affect child development

-Children are exposed to pesticides through their food, water, and the pesticides applied in their own back yards, school grounds, and the public parks they play in.
+Children are exposed to pesticides through their food, water, and the pesticides applied in their own backyards, school grounds, and the public parks they play in.
 Children’s unique vulnerabilities and frequent hand-to-mouth behavior can lead to significantly more exposure compared to adults.
-There may be rare situations where pesticides may be needed in certain landscapes (invasive species control, removing poison ivy, etc.), but their use on the common turf for cosmetic purposes is entirely unnecessary.
+There may be rare situations where pesticides may be needed in certain landscapes (invasive species control, removing poison ivy, etc.), but, given the body of evidence, their use on the common turf for cosmetic purposes is unjustifiable.

 “Prenatal, household and occupational exposures (maternal and paternal) appear to be the largest risks. …Children’s exposure to pesticides should be limited as much as possible.”